harangn/a11y-alt-check/README.md

 # Accessibility Alt Check

 While typos in alt text go unnoticed to sighted individuals, they create a jarring, unpleasant experience to screen reader users.
-Given one or more URLs, this alt text spellchecker will find potential typos in images' alternative text.
+Given one or more URLs, the spellchecker will find potential typos in images' alternative text.

 ## Install